MBiggel/PorinPredict/README.md

 ```
 git clone https://github.com/MBiggel/PorinPredict
 cd PorinPredict
-conda env create -n PorinPredict --file PorinPredict.yaml
+conda env create -n porinpredict --file porinpredict.yaml

-conda activate PorinPredict
+conda activate porinpredict
-/path/to/PorinPredict.py --version
+/path/to/porinpredict.py --version
 ```
 For a faster installation, use [mamba](https://github.com/mamba-org/mamba) instead of conda.

 ## Run PorinPredict

 ```
-conda activate PorinPredict
+conda activate porinpredict
-/path/to/PorinPredict.py -i /path/to/genome.fasta -o /path/to/output_directory/ [other options]
+/path/to/porinpredict.py -i /path/to/genome.fasta -o /path/to/output_directory/ --threads 8
 ```

 To analyze multiple assemblies and create a summary table, you can use a for loop in combination with the "--summarize" flag:
 ```
-for i in /path/to/input_directory/*.fasta; do /path/to/PorinPredict.py -i $i -o /path/to/output_directory/ --summarize ; done
+for i in /path/to/input_directory/*.fasta; do /path/to/porinpredict.py -i $i -o /path/to/output_directory/ --summarize ; done
 ```

-Assemblies for a test run are included in PorinPredict/test_assemblies:
+Assemblies for a test run are included in the repository folder PorinPredict/test_assemblies:
 ```
 for i in ./test_assemblies/*.fasta; do ./PorinPredict.py -i $i -o test_run --summarize ; done
 ```